mariodavid/mariodavid.github.io/_posts/2015-12-01-cubas-rest-api-if-only-roy-would-knew-about-it.md

 When i step back a little and rethink about the above written evaluation, a few things come to my mind.

 First of all, i ask myself, even if this assesment is true (which i think it is - otherwise i wouldn't have written it), the practical question is, how relevant this really is.
 When you follow the constraints or rules of REST just for the sake of it, nothing will happen.
 Probably you'll not get a congrats mail from Roy the next day.
-As well, at your next software conference visit, there is no special closed area with a security guy that only let's you in to stay with the cool RESTafarian kids.
+As well, at your next software conference visit, there is no special closed area with a security guy that only let's you in, to stay with the cool RESTafarian kids if you have the right implementation.

 ## Do you really need the benefits of a REST compliant architecture?